5 Fun High School Spanish Activities to Increase Student Participation

-This activity works really well with an authentic local restaurant menu, but if you can’t find one, there are hundred of Spanish menus on the Platos del Día site.
-Use Flickr’s creative commons or another image sharing site to source the food pictures for the game.
+This activity works really well with an authentic local restaurant menu, but if you can’t find one, there are hundreds of Spanish menus online.
+Use Pexels or another image-sharing site to source the food pictures for the game.

 5. Lead a Successful Field Trip to a Local Spanish-speaking Restaurant